-Z{st} = net section modulus of stiffener (long. or transverse) (cm3) including effective width of plating according to (2)
+$Z{st}$ = net section modulus of stiffener (long. or transverse) (cm) including effective width of plating according to (2)

-- (B) If no lateral load p is acting the bending stress σ_b is to be calculated at the midpoint of the stiffener span for that fibre which results in the largest stress value - (C) If a lateral load p is acting, the stress calculation is to be carried out for both fibres of the stiffener's cross sectional area (if necessary for the biaxial stress field at the plating side). - (4) Torsional buckling of stiffeners - (A) Longitudinal stiffeners κ_T = coefficient taken equal to:
+- (B) If no lateral load p is acting the bending stress $\sigma_b$ is to be calculated at the midpoint of the stiffener span for that fibre which results in the largest stress value. - (C) If a lateral load p is acting, the stress calculation is to be carried out for both fibres of the stiffener's cross sectional area (if necessary for the biaxial stress field at the plating side). - (4) Torsional buckling of stiffeners - (A) Longitudinal stiffeners